 The Board shall provide notice of its mandatory ESS attendance policy in the annual ESS Program Plan report, which is submitted at the same time as the School Improvement Plan.

-At the discretion of the Principal, students shall be required to attend the District's extended school services (ESS) program.
+At the discretion of the Principal, students shall be required to attend the District's ESS program.
 Students shall continue to attend the ESS program until they are excused through one (1) of the following methods:

 The student has improved to a passing grade by the end of the next grading period; or